vustac/dse/test/README.md

-  "**testname**" : the name of the java file (minus the extension) "**runargs**" : the argument list to pass to the application when it is run "**symbolicList**" : an array of symbolic parameters to define, each containing:
+  "**testname**" : the name of the java file (minus the extension) "**runargs**" : the argument list to pass to the application when it is run "**symboliclist**" : an array of symbolic parameters to define, each containing:
   "**commandlist**" : an array of commands to implement an automated test (see below)

-The `symbolicList` must consist of the following entries for each parameter to define "**command**" : "*SYMBOLIC_PARAMETER*"
+The `symboliclist` must consist of the following entries for each parameter to define "**command**" : "*SYMBOLIC_PARAMETER*"
   "**method**" : the method the symbolic is defined in (contains full path and signature) "**name**": the name to assign to the parameter (will be used in the solution)